PowerCraft/API/README.md

 5. apply and "ok" every dialog now until you're in the main window of eclipse.

-6. close eclipse now and follow the follwing instructions.
+6. close eclipse now and follow the following instructions.

 Instructions: